How revenue recognition, PCA and FAE work

 b) For a recurring invoice line

-Contribution to revenue for the period:
+Contribution to revenue over the period:

 Revenu reconnu = Montant de labonnement(Jours de service dans le mois / Nombre total de jours dans le mois)Revenu reconnu = Montant de l’abonnement * (Jours de service dans le mois / Nombre total de jours dans le mois)

-Contribution to ARB and DRC
+Contribution to FAE and PCA

 CONDITIONS

-Invoice date < End of the service period
+Invoice date < End of service period

 Invoice line amount excl. tax – cumulative recognized revenue*